JerMa88/jerma88.github.io/_pages/about.md

 > "The only way to do great work is to love what you do." - Steve Jobs

-I also play with writing [poems](https://jerma88.github.io/poems/).
+In my free time, I write [poems](https://jerma88.github.io/poems/).